 If the student becomes an LPR, he or she becomes a qualified alien under the PRWORA (see above), and thus potentially eligible for Title IV funds (assuming they meet all other eligibility requirements.
 U-Visa holders should be encouraged to explore non-federal aid options to help them pay for school while waiting for their application for LPR status (I-485) to be approved.
 FSA’s studentaid website contains information to help students search for possible scholarships and other resources.

-An I-797C, Notice of Action that shows a receipt of the student’s application, or instructs the student to schedule a biometrics appointment with USCIS, is not an eligible form of documentation.
-An I-797, Approval Notice may be eligible if it approves the student’s application for one of the eligible statuses listed above.
+An I-797C, Notice of Action with Notice Type: Approval Notice that shows a receipt of the student’s application, or instructs the student to schedule a biometrics appointment with USCIS, may be an eligible form of documentation if it approves the student’s application for one of the eligible statuses listed above.

 Form I-512, Advance Parole.
 This status allows aliens with pending applications for certain immigration benefits to re-enter the U.S. after traveling abroad.
 Students with Advance Parole status are not eligible for Title IV funds.